FLUCLOXACILLIN 500 MG POWDER FOR SOLUTION FOR INJECTION OR INFUSION

 • Keep this leaflet.
 You may need to read it again.

 • If you have any further questions, ask your doctor or nurse.

-• If any of the side effects get serious, or if you notice any side effects not listed in this leaflet, please tell your doctor
+• If you get any side effects, talk to your doctor or nurse.
+This includes any possible side effects not listed in this

 In this leaflet: